 From Term 1 2017, Victorian government and catholic schools will use the new Victorian Curriculum F-10.
 This page is currently being reviewed and may be subject to change.

 The Victorian Curriculum F–10 - VCAA

 A process for teachers to develop multi domain assessment tasks based on sound design principles and guidelines is provided.
 The sample tasks were developed by teachers for teachers.
 This resource focuses on the process of designing quality multi domain assessment tasks.
-It includes:

 Principles for quality task design

 The principles build on the background material provided in Module 2: Assessment OF Learning from the Assessment Professional Learning Modules.
 They represent a set of key characteristics for good task design and were used by the teachers who designed the sample tasks.

 The seven principles for quality task design are: